R-Y-K/ai-system-portfolio-repo/README.md

 Each layer controls the controller of the layer below it, this creates a execution flow in which each layer runs different controllers for the states below them, based on the conditions in the controller controlling the layers.

 Every state machine runs the same way, running one state at a time with the priority being the one on top of the list, with the exception being the StepBehaviourController in Step/Action Layer, in which we need to run and manage actions in parallel, in order to make the AI able to do multiple actions at the same time.

+If there is need to add new behaviors, they can be introduced by adding new controllers and conditions through the use ScriptableObjects, without modifying existing AI layers.

 ### 1st Layer: MasterController I.e. The Role Layer of the AI.